Who drives internal innovation?

 How can we better manage employee innovation?

-As employee innovation grows in popularity so too has the need for idea management tools.
-Organizations need a centralized space to gather ideas, with processes that help move projects from the idea stage to concrete actions.
-One such tool is an ideation platform which is widely used to encourage employees to share their ideas and transform them into results.
+As employee innovation grows in popularity, so too has the need for idea management tools.
+Organizations need a centralized space to gather ideas, with innovation processes that help move projects from the idea stage to concrete actions.
+Managing innovation is essential to turn ideas into actions.
+One such tool is an ideation platform, which is widely used to encourage employees to share their ideas and transform them into results.

-Companies that manage innovation with a structured idea management process have seen great success.
+Companies that manage innovation with a structured innovation management process have seen great success.
 Samsung, Nestle, 3M, and CISCO are just a few examples.

 A good example comes from Samsung, which launched the Samsung C-Lab to encourage Samsung employees to share their ideas through a structured idea management platform.
 It has led to impressive accomplishments.